minseok127/atomsnap/README.md

 # ATOMSNAP

+### Purpose:

-This library is designed to atomically manage multiple versions of an object in a multi-threaded environment.
-It ensures wait-free access to versions and guarantees their safe memory release.
+- Atomically manages multiple versions of an object in a multi-threaded environment.

-Multiple readers obtain a pointer instantly without failure.
-Multiple writers can decide whether to update the pointer using TAS without failure, or to use CAS with a retry mechanism, depending on the requirements of the application.

-Acquiring and releasing a version should always be done as a pair.
-Avoid acquiring repeatedly without releasing.
-If the gap between acquisitions and releases for the same version exceeds the range of uint16_t (0xffff), the behavior becomes unpredictable.
-However, as long as this gap does not widen, there are no restrictions on accessing the same version.
+- Ensures wait-free access and safe memory release.

+### Reader & Writer Behavior:

+- Readers: Instantly obtain a pointer without failure
+- Writers:
+	- Use TAS (Test-And-Set) for guaranteed updates.
+	- Use CAS (Compare-And-Swap) with a retry mechanism if needed.

+### Version Management Rules:

+- Acquiring and releasing a version must always be paired.
+- Avoid repeated acquisition without release.
+- If the acquisition-release gap exceeds 0xFFFF (uint16_t), behavior is unpredictable.

+### Memory Assumption:

-Note that this library is implemented under the assumption that user virtual memory address is limited to 48 bits.
-Using virtual memory beyond this range requires additional implementation.
+- Assumes user virtual memory is limited to 48 bits.
+- Using memory beyond this range requires additional implementation.

 # Build
 ```